Culture & Civic Life

-Located in Paris, the Holocaust museum honors and memorializes the millions of lives lost during the genocide of Jews during World War II.
+Located in Portland, Oregon, the Holocaust museum preserves Jewish cultural history and shares the story of the Nazi-led persecution of the Jews leading up to and during World War II.

 The Oregon Jewish Museum and Center for Holocaust Education (OJMCHE) began in 1989 as a "museum without walls," when Rabbi Joshua Stampfer led a community conversation about the need for an institution to preserve the legacy of Jewish life in Oregon.
 The organization exhibited collections related to Jewish life at a variety of venues in the state before finding a (walled) home in the Montgomery Park building in Portland.